New to Kendo UI for Vue? Start a free 30-day trial

 As its name talks, this method gets the saved data from the local storage and using the updateState method, loads the saved data back.

-For scenarios where the Grid configurations are stored in a database, instead of the localStorage.getItem() method, you should implement a custom logic that gets the gridState object from your database.
+For scenarios where the Grid configurations are stored in a database, instead of the localStorage.getItem() method, you must implement a custom logic that gets the gridState object from your database.

 getState: function () {